utep-cs-systems-courses/video-player-tpmccrary/README.md

 # Running on WSL with X410 (X for Windows 10)

-X410 is a X server for Windows.
+X410 is an X server for Windows.
 However, it is paid.
 For a free X server for Windows, Xming is a good alternative.

-1. Launch X410
+1. Launch X410 (or preferred X server for Windows)
-2. On WSL terminal, export display
+2. On the WSL terminal currently being used, export display:
-  * export DISPLAY=localhost:0.0 or export DISPLAY=127.0.0:0.0
+    * export DISPLAY=localhost:0.0 or
+    * export DISPLAY=127.0.0:0.0 or

 WSL should now to able to display on the Windows X server.